 Pssst: Want to receive 25 USD off your first stay with Airbnb?
 Use the link to register and get a discount!

 Alternatively, you can also go to bars or cafés.
-They often have great wifi connection for free, food and drinks available all day and you get to meet many different people, other digital nomads or locals alike.
+They often have a great wifi connection for free, food and drinks available all day and you get to meet many different people, other digital nomads or locals alike.

 If you like the concept of coworking, you might enjoy special programs for remote workers and digital nomads, too.
 You usually travel in groups around the world, experience the country and culture and work at the same time.